jean553/Memoris/README.md

 ![Image 1](github/readme.png)

 Memoris is a 2D graphical video game developped in C++ using the SFML media library.
 The objective is to move a pin from one departure to a destination on an invisible map.
 The player can only see the map a few seconds before the game starts.
-The gameplay has to be rich in actions, bonus, malus, time constraint... etc...
+The map contains a departure, an arrival, but also bonus, malus and many different events...

+NOTE: This work is in progress.
+Many features are not implemented yet, some of them are partially implemented.

 ## Compatibility